Mark your calendars: Spotify will begin trading on the New York Stock Exchange on April 3.

 Also, Spotify’s controversial “freemium” model won’t be abandoned.
 According to Variety, chief product officer Gustav Sodorstrom spelled it out with three solid reasons: “One: it reaches the millions of consumers who are still on the fence about paying for music, which brings them into our ecosystem.
 Two: It allows us to learn from the biggest possible group of music fans in the world.
 And three: Once they have Spotify on their phone, car speaker and devices, music simply becomes a much bigger part of their lives, and the more they engage, the more likely they are to discover that music is an important part of their life worth paying for.”

-As previously reported, the Sweden-originated tech firm has hired Goldman Sachs, Morgan Stanley and Allen & Co as financial advisers for its stock market listing.
+, the Sweden-originated tech firm has hired Goldman Sachs, Morgan Stanley and Allen & Co as financial advisers for its stock market listing.